GitUser520/GitUser520/README.md

 ### <Hello World 👋>
-I'm GitUser, a third-year computer science student at the University of British Columbia.
+I'm Git User, a third-year computer science student at the University of British Columbia.

 <!--
 **GitUser520/GitUser520** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.